GabrielMoreau/winsoft-main/_obsolete/skype/README.md

 # Skype - VoIP and Videoconferencing Client

+:warning: This is an obsolete package that is no longer supported.

+* Obsolete : 2025/05

 Skype is a proprietary telecommunications application, best known for VoIP-based videotelephony, videoconferencing and voice calls.
 It also has instant messaging, file transfer, debit-based calls to